Agirem/File-management/README.md

-# FileShare - File Sharing System
+# AgiremHub - File Sharing System

-FileShare is a web application that enables file sharing between an administrator and guest users.
+AgiremHub is a web application that enables file sharing between an administrator and guest users.
 The administrator can manage private files and choose which ones to share with guests.

 ## 🚀 Requirements